 Does not call attention to itself or detract from significant architectural features of the building.
-Building-mounted mechanical equipment, including solar technologies, that project into the maximum line of sight typically no more than 4 inches.
+Building-mounted mechanical equipment, including solar technologies, is typically considered minimally visible if it projects into the maximum line of sight no more than 4 inches.